Philipp Schwethelm

-Philipp Schwethelm (born May 1, 1989) is a retired German professional basketball player.
+Philipp Schwethelm (born 1 May 1989) is a retired German professional basketball player.
 He competed with the German national basketball team at the 2010 FIBA World Championship.

 Professional career

 Schwethelm began his professional career in 2005 with German side Köln 99ers (then called RheinEnergie Köln).
 He played sparingly for two seasons before seeing significant action starting with the 2007–08 season.
 While with the 99ers, he participated in EuroCup 2005–06, 2006–07 Euroleague, and ULEB Cup 2007–08.

 In 2009, the 99ers declared bankruptcy.
 Schwethelm was then linked to a two-year deal with fellow Bundesliga side Eisbären Bremerhaven.
 In the 2009–10 season, he averaged a career-high seven points per game in helping the team to the league semifinals.

 In June 2015, he parted ways with ratiopharm Ulm.
 Later that month, he signed with EWE Baskets Oldenburg.

-On May 27, 2021, he has announced his retirement from professional basketball.
+On 27 May 2021 he announced his retirement from professional basketball.